proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/super-contracts.md

 ### DeactivateTransaction

-When a SC is no longer needed the owner can deactivate it with the **DeactivateTransaction** transaction.
-After that this SC cannot be executed
+When a SC is no longer needed, the owner can deactivate it with the **DeactivateTransaction** transaction.
+After that, this SC cannot be executed.

 **Version**: 0x01